 Admission to the festival is included with park admission, and individual tastings range in price.
 If you have an Annual Membership make sure to present it when you purchase your food for a discount.
 You can also prepay for meal tickets – which will save you money.

-Here is how the Food & Wine Festival works; 15 different kiosks are set up throughout Busch Gardens on Friday, Saturday and Sunday only.
+Here is how the Food & Wine Festival works; 15 different kiosks are set up throughout Busch Gardens on Thursdays – Sundays & Memorial Day.
 Each one is easily identified with the Food & Wine Festival logo and a four-sided billboard telling you about the country you are sampling from and interesting food facts.
 Large signs with that country’s menus are near each kiosk.
 Pick up a Food & Wine Festival Guide located at each participating country, these guides include a map of the park, locating each kiosk and it also includes menus for each country.